Find suggested replacement products here

 Laser welding is a non-contact process which requires access to the weld zone from only one side of the parts being welded.
 Lasers produce high intensity beam of light which, when focused into a single spot, provides a concentrated heat source, allowing narrow, deep welds and fast welding speeds.
 Laser welding is frequently used in high volume applications such as in the automotive and medical industries.

-Laser micromachining is a non-contact process which utilizes a laser and a multi-pass process to remove small layers and volume of the material on each pass.
+Laser micromachining is a precision non-contact process that uses a laser beam to remove small layers of material – often only microns (tenths of a thousandth of an inch) thick – from a sample surface.
 Typically the laser is moved at high speeds over a stationary part, going over the same path many times to achieve the desired feature.
+The laser micromachining process can be applied to a broad range of micromachining applications such as precision milling and selective ablation, wire stripping, drilling, surface texturing, and marking.

 Lid placement and tacking is the first step in a seam sealing / hermetic sealing process.
 The lids of electronic packages are placed on the cans and quickly spot welded to fix in place, after which the seam sealing process is initiated.